pedrofausto/ebpf_studies/README.md

 ## Compiling
-You may use the Makefile to compile the source code.
+*Using the code from the cgroups directory as example for the resto of this MAKEFILE* You may use the Makefile to compile the source code.

 Also, it's possible to compile the code usgin clang, as follow:

 `clang -O2 -Wall -target bpf -c basic_ebpf_cgroup.c -o basic_ebpf_cgroup.o`

+In the above example, the ELF object file will be named "basic_ebpf_cgroup.o", created from the eBPF program "basic_ebpf_cgroup.c".
+The "target" flag states that clang must create an object with eBPF bytecodes in mind.

 ## Testing